Pogoń Lwów (2009): Foundation the new club

 In April 2009, due to the initiative of young Polish inhabitants of Lviv, helped by Foundation Semper Polonia, Pogoń Lwów was established again.
 Led by coach Wladzimierz Mandziak, who had previously coached youth teams of Karpaty Lviv, Pogoń is an amateur side, whose players are Polish teenagers, mostly students of two Lviv’s elementary schools, where Polish language is taught.
 The team practises at the Dynamo stadium and its founders plan to re-open other departments of the famous organization.
 The initiative was very warmly welcomed in Poland on 29 April 2009; the players of Pogoń were introduced to a delegation of Polish parliamentarians, who promised help.

 On Saturday 10 October 2009, at 14:00 local time, the first official post-World War Two game of Pogoń Lwów took place.
 The newly recreated team faced another side of the Polish minority in Ukraine, the Polonia Khmelnitsky.
 The match, played at the Szkolar stadium (next to the Lychakiv Cemetery), ended with Lviv's side 2–0 victory, with both goals scored by Pawel Winiarski, graduate of the Lviv University.
 Before the game, an orchestra played anthems of Poland, Ukraine and the club.
 Among the viewers there were several supporters of Pogoń, wearing scarves with club's hues.
 There were also officials from Poland, including parliamentarians, and the delegations of two Polish clubs, Polonia Warszawa, and Polonia Bytom.
 Lviv's players put on the traditional jerseys, funded by the Sejm.

 Together with the game the celebrations of Pogoń's recreation took place.
 The day began with a Roman Catholic Mass in Lviv's Cathedral.
 Then, at the Cemetery of the Defenders of Lwów, flowers were laid down on graves of pre-war players and officials of the club.

 Playing history

 The club initially established itself as a member of the Lviv Oblast Football Federation in the Lviv Oblast Premier League, with the view to one day become a fully professional team.
-However the in 2015 the club has struggled financially, and clubs and supporters from all over Poland donated money and scheduled fund-raising friendlies to help.
+In 2015 the club was struggling financially, leading to clubs and supporters from all over Poland donating money and scheduling fund-raising friendlies to help.